raspberrypilearning/flower-generator/en/step_7.md

 --- task ---

-Can you modify the `when the r key is pressed`{:class="blockevents"} script so the flowers' size and number of petals are also random?
+Can you modify the `when the r key is pressed`{:class="block3events"} script so the flowers' size and number of petals are also random?

 --- hints ---

 --- hint ---

-The `draw flower`{:class="blockmoreblocks"} block should `pick random`{:class="blockoperators"} numbers for the size and number of petals.
+The `draw flower`{:class="block3myblocks"} block should `pick random`{:class="block3operators"} numbers for the size and number of petals.

 --- /hint ---